satyamj21/Oblivion/README.md

 ## 🎤 How to Present This Project

-> *"We built ZombieGuard — a platform that continuously scans banking infrastructure to detect zombie APIs: endpoints that are no longer used but remain publicly accessible and pose serious security risks.
+> *"We built Oblivion — a platform that continuously scans banking infrastructure to detect zombie APIs: endpoints that are no longer used but remain publicly accessible and pose serious security risks.
 The system parses Swagger files and network traffic, classifies every API using a rule-based engine, computes a risk score from 0 to 100 using OWASP criteria, and automatically quarantines high-risk zombies.
 It integrates with Jira, Slack, and CI/CD pipelines to enforce API lifecycle governance."*

 ### Why judges will love it